Previous dayFebruary 2, 2026Next day

 16.6 km1--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.2 earthquake 7 km S of Badger, Alaska with origin time 23:17 UTC on February 2, 2026.
+The USGS recorded this magnitude 2.2 earthquake 7 km S of Badger, Alaska at 23:17 UTC on February 2, 2026.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The hypocenter lay at 16.6 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 16.6 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 64.729°, -147.525°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02